barryclark/jekyll-now/_posts/2019-09-23-My-Fifth-Post.md

 ## technology-facing product critiques
 1. finding security problems, performance problems, bugs that occur under load, usability problems
 2. if necessary, finding specialists in these fields

+### Java: Game
+I have been asking about the structure questions of our Jag project, so I think it is time to iterate it.

+We have two main packages: main and test, main for the commands, and the test for testing (following the Red-Green-Refactor loop).

+In ***Main***
+We have a folder Commands and other files under org.improving.tag > java.